alefore/weblog/ten-years-of-edge.md

 pointer types (`gc::Ptr<>`) can't contain null objects;
-a nullable pointer must be explicitly marked (typically as `std::optional<gc::Ptr<>>`), moving the boilerplate from the common case to the exceptional case.
+a nullable pointer must be explicitly marked (typically as `std::optional<gc::Ptr<>>`), moving the boilerplate from the common to the infrequent case.

 ##### LineRange